lowercase-app/learn/docs/user-settings/settings.md

 ## Focus mode

-The editor will focus in on the portion of the document that you're working on and dim out the surrounding elements.
+The editor will focus on the portion of the document that you're working on and dim out the surrounding elements.

 ## Autosave

 When you stop typing, the editor does it's best to save the document while not interrupting your flow.

+## Notifications

+### Weekly to-do update emails

+Receive weekly emails that keep you up to date on your to-do progress.

 ## Subscription